ChenHao96/TargetMarkPlugin/README.md

 You can also manually Add or Remove actors that require Mark

 1. Add Actor Mark

+   **Note**: Actor Has "Component" Will not Added
-2. Remove Actor Mark
+3. Remove Actor Mark

+   **Note**: Only manually added Actor will be removed
-3. Clear All Actor Marks
+5. Clear All Actor Marks

+   **Warning**: Be cautious as it will also clear fixed "Mark" in the scene
+7. ReSet Screen Value

+   **Note**: When splitting or adjusting the split screen size, this function needs to be called

 ![Title](09.png "Title")